-Scammers behind this scam website attempt to trick visitors into transferring them Bitcoins by offering to give ten times more return than they would transfer to the provided BTC wallet address.
-Websites of this type/money-swindling schemes should never be trusted.
+Criminals behind this scam website attempt to trick visitors into transferring a sum of Bitcoins to them by offering to return ten times the amount to the provided BTC wallet address.
+Websites of this type (money-swindling schemes) should never be trusted.

-Cyber criminals behind this scam claim that they will send from 1 to 100 BTC to people who will send them from 0.1 to 10 BTC to the provided BTC wallet address.
-Simply said, offer to make an investment that generates a return of ten times the amount of the initial investment.
+Cyber criminals behind this scam claim that they will deliver 1 - 100 BTC to people who send 0.1 - 10 BTC to the provided BTC wallet address.
+In summary, they offer to make an investment that generates a return of ten times the amount of the initial investment.

 |Name||Double Your Bitcoins scam website|

-|Threat Type||Scam, money-swindling scheme|
+|Threat Type||Scam, money-swindling scheme.|

-|Fake Claim||Visitors are offered an investment that generates a return of ten times the amount of the initial investment|
+|Fake Claim||Visitors are offered an investment that generates a return of ten times the amount of the initial investment.|

 |BTC Wallet Address||19MfgPM4PagF4DEzWpSpvnwJ3M9E5YuEmp|

-|Detection Names (apple-event[.]org)||CyRadar (Malicious), Kaspersky (Phishing), Netcraft (Malicious), Spamhaus (Phishing), Full List Of Detections (VirusTotal)|
+|Detection Names (apple-event[.]org)||CyRadar (Malicious), Kaspersky (Phishing), Netcraft (Malicious), Spamhaus (Phishing), Full List Of Detections (VirusTotal).|

-|Serving IP Address||22.214.171.124|
+|Serving IP Address||184.108.40.206|

 |Distribution methods||Compromised websites, rogue online pop-up ads, potentially unwanted applications.|